-The Missile Technology Control Regime was started in 1987 by the G-7 industrialised countries namely, USA, UK, Canada, France, Germany, Japan and Italy.
+The Missile Technology Control Regime was started in 1987 by the G-7 industrialized countries namely, the USA, UK, Canada, France, Germany, Japan, and Italy.
 It was started to check the proliferation of unmanned delivery systems for nuclear weapons (particularly systems that could carry a payload of 500 kg to a range of 300 km).

 - It is not a legally binding treaty on the members.
 It is only an informal political understanding.

 - Currently, there are 35 members in the regime including India.
 China is not a member of the regime.

 - Every member is supposed to establish national export control policies for ballistic missiles, cruise missiles, unmanned aerial vehicles, space launch vehicles, drones, remotely piloted vehicles, sounding rockets, and underlying components and technologies.

 - Every member should look into the following five factors while deciding on a possible export of controlled items:

 - Whether the intended recipient is pursuing or has ambitions for acquiring weapons of mass destruction;

 - The capabilities and purposes of the intended recipient’s space and missile programs;